Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 The preseed.cfg is the file we'll use to do the automation.
 As phase 1 project, this is the minimal amount that will get you what you want.
 This took a lot of time and playing around to get it right.
 It doesn't do anything fancy other than install a machine with a basic filesystem (per Ubuntu's choices) and installs ssh so we can get to the machine from the frontend.

-Here is the preseed.cfg we'll be using:
+Here is the preseed.cfg we'll be using.
+It lives in the /export/stack/ubuntu directory as "preseed.cfg."

 ```
 d-i debian-installer/locale string en_US